carbon-language/carbon-lang/docs/design/code_and_name_organization.md

         may be used from within the file as both `Line` directly and `Geometry.TwoDimensional.Line` using the `Geometry` declaration created
         by the `package` keyword.
--   When the optional `library` keyword is specified, its name path argument is combined with the package to generate the library path.
+-   When the optional `library` keyword is specified, its string argument is combined with the package to generate the library path.
 In this example, the `Geometry/Objects.FourSides` library path will be used.
 -   When the optional `namespace` keyword is specified, its name path argument